Chandrabhan14/Auth-System/README.md

 - 🚀 - JWT auth used

+## 🔒 User Flow -
+Register as Admin or Customer.

+Verify email using the code received (mocked or via backend console/email service).

+Login using your credentials.

+View welcome dashboard (Admin or Customer).

+Routes are protected — you must be authenticated to view them.

 ## 🚀 Steps for starting frontend -
 📁 1.
 Clone and Navigate from project
       ```bash